miladkhanlou/XML-Xpath-Mapping-Issue/README.md

 # Report on XML XPath Mapping Issue

-During the migration and mapping process of LSU content, I noticed something interesting about how the `title` element is mapped from MODS XML files.
+During the migration and mapping process of LSU content, we noticed something interesting about how the `title` element is mapped from MODS XML files.
 Initially, I thought the issue was about the **namespace version** causing inconsistencies, but after further analysis, I found that it’s not about the **namespace version** itself—it’s about the **structure** and **attributes** included in the `mods` element.

 ## Etymologies Used in This Report
 To ensure clarity, the following terms are used consistently throughout this report: